 You can avoid any resentment by asserting your independence whenever possible.
 If you can’t pay for things, make it up in other ways.
 If you want advice, show your gratitude by following it and growing as a person.
 Help her in ways that only you can.
 By demonstrating your unique value, you’ll remain equals, and she won’t feel like she’s playing mother to you.

 Let’s call out the elephant on the page.
 Older women who date younger guys are called cougars for a reason.
-And it’s not just because they’re sleek, sexy, and intelligent.
+And it’s not just because they’re sleek, sexy and intelligent.

-The persisting stereotype suggests that older women are preying on young, defenseless guys.
-Which is ridiculous.
-But, stereotypes take a while to fade whether they’re senseless or not.
+The persisting stereotype suggests that older women are preying on young, defenseless guys, which is ridiculous.
+But stereotypes take a while to fade whether they’re senseless or not.
 One study showed social stigma still has an adverse effect on how older women feel in these relationships.

 Many older women are looking for a long-term relationship.
 They might worry that a younger guy isn’t ready for that kind of commitment yet.
 They may assume he’s still in his “player” phase or wants to see what it’s like to hook up with an older woman.
 It doesn’t often cross their mind that a guy five or ten years their junior is willing to commit.
 Science says otherwise.
-Relationships between older women and younger guys go for an average of at least two years.
+Relationships between older women and younger guys last for an average of at least two years.